gamahachaa/grav-diagrams/README.md

     bin/gpm install diagrams

-This will install the Diagrams plugin into your `/user/plugins` directory within Grav.
+This will install the Grav-Diagrams plugin into your `/user/plugins` directory within Grav.
 Its files can be found under `/your/site/grav/user/plugins/diagrams`.

 ## Manual Installation